Special Needs Planning

 Special Needs Planning:

-If you have a child or family member with special needs, there are unique issues and estate planning techniques that should be considered.
+Special needs planning is an important part of your estate planning when you have a child or family member with special needs.
+There are unique issues and estate planning techniques that should be considered.

 A “special needs” beneficiary is a person who, because of one or more physical and/or mental disabilities, is unable to be financially self-sufficient.
 Because of such disabilities, additional, specialized services, planning and accommodations should be considered.